-In English common law there was also petty treason - for example when a wife killed her husband (but not vice versa), or a servant his/her master/mistress.
+In English common law there was petty treason - for example when a wife killed her husband (but not vice versa), or a servant his/her master/mistress, or a priest his superior - instances were the murderer owed particular 'faith and obedience' to their victim.
+Treason Act 1351

 High Treason against the reigning sovereign.